How to buy property in Manhattan, New York

 Step 5: Closing

 After the bank provides a clear-to-close and the board has approved, all parties will agree on a day of closing.
-Closing is usually about 60 days from when the contract was signed, if there is a mortgage involved.
-If no mortgage, then closing can be in 30 days.
+Closing is usually about 60 days from contract date if there is a mortgage involved.
+If no mortgage, then closing can be as soon as 30 days from contract date.
 Closing is the point after which the buyer becomes the official owner of the property.

 The above is the process for a resale transaction.
 With a new development, closing is usually 1-2 years from when the contract was first signed because the buyer needs to wait for completion of the property project.